-pendi x I: Financial Accountability I-3: Payment (6 of 7) vider Retention of Payments.
-Section 1903(a)(1) provides that Federal matching funds are only available for enditures made by states for services under the approved waiver.
+Describe the recoupment process: Appendix I: Financial Accountability I-3: Payment (6 of 7) f.
+Provider Retention of Payments.
+Section 1903(a)(1) provides that Federal matching funds are only available for expenditures made by states for services under the approved waiver.
 Select one: Providers receive and retain 100 percent of the amount claimed to CMS for waiver services.
 Providers are paid by a managed care entity (or entities) that is paid a monthly capitated payment.
-Specify whether the monthly capitated payment to managed care entities is reduced or returned in part to the state. x I: Financial Accountability I-3: Payment (7 of 7) Stitional Payment Arrangements i.
+Specify whether the monthly capitated payment to managed care entities is reduced or returned in part to the state.
+Appendix I: Financial Accountability I-3: Payment (7 of 7) g.
+Additional Payment Arrangements i.
 Voluntary Reassignment of Payments to a Governmental Agency.
 Select one: No. The state does not provide that providers may voluntarily reassign their right to direct payments to a governmental agency.
 Yes.
 Providers may voluntarily reassign their right to direct payments to a governmental agency as provided in 42 CFR $\S447.10(e)$.
 Specify the governmental agency (or agencies) to which reassignment may be made.